|

 "Imagine a world in which the last Ice Age never ended..."

-So begins author Jeffrey E. Barlough's introduction to his Western Lights series, one prepared specially for this website.
+So begins author Jeffrey E. Barlough's introduction to his Western Lights series, one specially prepared for this website.

-Author Barlough likes to point out that the books are as much mystery novels as they are fantasies - mystery novels which happen to take place in an imagined, alternative earth where magic and the supernatural are as real as the Ice Age monsters that prowl its lands, skies, and seas.
+Author Barlough likes to point out that the books are as much mystery novels as they are fantasies -- mystery novels which happen to take place in an imagined, alternative earth where magic and the supernatural are as real as the Ice Age monsters that prowl its lands, skies, and seas.

 "Although the books can be viewed as mysteries with a fantasy setting, or as fantasies with a mystery setting," Barlough explains, "it is the mystery element that I work out first when designing the story and characters.
 It is liberating for a mystery writer to be allowed to include elements of fantasy and the supernatural in his books."

-In a marked departure from common practice, Barlough has constructed each volume of the Western Lights series as an individual, stand-alone story with its own plot line and its own cast of memorable characters.
+In a departure from common practice, Barlough has constructed each volume of the Western Lights series as an individual, stand-alone story with its own plot line and its own cast of memorable characters.
 Occasionally a character from one book may reappear or be mentioned in another; in general, however, the novels are complete in and of themselves and need not be read in any particular order.

 Acknowledgment.
-Our thanks are extended to Mr. Gary E. Barlough, brother of the author, for his assistance in the preparation of this website.
+Our thanks are extended to Mr. Gary Barlough, brother of the author, for his assistance in the preparation of this website.

 |